-Other provisions take appropriate account of all identifiable risks and contingent liabilities; they are recognized at the settlement amount dictated by prudent business practice.
+Tax and other provisions take appropriate account of all identifiable risks and contingent liabilities; they are recognized at the settlement amount dictated by prudent business practice.
 Future price and cost increases are factored in if there is sufficiently objective evidence to suggest that they will materialize.
-Provisions with a residual maturity of more than one year are discounted using the maturity-matched average market interest rate for the previous seven financial years.
+Provisions with a residual maturity of more than one year are discounted using the maturity-matched average market interest rate.